schlossme/rpmis/README.md

 * Loop mode

 ## Prerequisite
-Minimum requirement is a running apache2, php5 , kweb and omxplayer
+Minimum requirement is a Raspery 4 with a running Rapian and installed apache2, php5 , kweb and omxplayer
 (see: http://steinerdatenbank.de/software/kweb-1.7.9.8.tar.gz)
 Apache2 has to be configured for using public_html of user pi.